Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Introduction

-\paragraph{Summary of main results:} \begin{itemize} \item A rigorous geometric formulation of the Solution Phase Space (SPS) constructed in parallel to the spacetime geometry, highlighting the {double}-manifold nature of the CPSF. \item A precise definition of \emph{covariance} for generic quantities entirely within the solution space, distinct from standard spacetime covariance. \item A robust generalization of the Wald-Zoupas integrability criterion via the Frobenius theorem, rendering the condition strictly independent of the SPS coordinate choice (slicing). \item A mathematically rigorous formulation of the ``change-of-slicing'' technique as a local frame (gauge) transformation on the SPS. \item An unambiguous geometric distinction between \emph{fake flux} (SPS connection/gauge artifacts) and \emph{genuine flux} (SPS torsion/physical radiation) utilizing the Frobenius theorem. \item A novel geometric formulation of the Liouville Theorem for the boundary sector of the SPS, carefully delineating regimes with and without bulk propagating degrees of freedom. \end{itemize} We study implications of the general analysis and results by applying them to some physically interesting examples. \paragraph{Outline of the paper.} This paper begins with a review and geometric reformulation of the Covariant Phase Space Formalism (CPSF), developed in parallel with spacetime and field space geometries in Sections~\ref{sec: CPSF-kinematics}.
+\paragraph{Outline of the paper.} This paper begins with a review and geometric reformulation of the Covariant Phase Space Formalism (CPSF), developed in parallel with spacetime and field space geometries in Sections~\ref{sec: CPSF-kinematics}.
 Using the structures introduced there, we mathematically define the notion of covariance for generic quantities on the field space.
-In Section \ref{sec: CPSF-dynamics} we apply the mathematical structure of the previous section to physical theories defined by an action.
-We discuss solution space as a subspace of the field space and solution phase space (SPS) as a subspace of the solution space.
-The latter, as the name indicates is a phase space equipped with a symplectic form.
+In Section \ref{sec: CPSF-dynamics}, we apply the mathematical structure of the previous section to physical theories defined by an action.
+We discuss the solution space as a subspace of the field space and the solution phase space (SPS) as a subspace of the solution space.
+The latter, as the name indicates, is a phase space equipped with a symplectic form.
 We also discuss surface charges and their algebra.
 Section~\ref{sec: slicing} introduces the concept of slicing in the SPS, characterizing it as an SPS gauge choice, and analyzes its critical role in the definition of surface charges.
 In Section~\ref{sec: integrability}, we study the integrability of surface charge variations within the CPSF.
 By exploiting the Frobenius theorem, we derive generalized, slicing‑independent integrability criteria, extending the Wald–Zoupas condition and leading to a geometric characterization of charge non‑integrability and flux via phase-space torsion.
 Section~\ref{sec:examples} applies this framework to a range of explicit examples, clearly illustrating the distinction between fake and genuine flux.
 We conclude with a discussion and outlook in Section~\ref{sec: discussion}.
 Technical details and supplementary derivations are collected in the appendices.